-Developed by Moshe Feldenkrais Dsc (1904-84), an eminent physicist and Judo master, The Feldenkrais Method® is beginning to find its place as one of the most effective methods in the field of movement and somatic learning.
+Developed by Moshe Feldenkrais Dsc (1904-84), engineer, physicist, Judo master and polymath, The Feldenkrais Method® is beginning to find its place as one of the most effective methods in the field of movement and somatic learning.
 It is already well established in Germany, Israel and the US and has become best known in areas of the dance, music and performing worlds in the UK, although its extraordinary possibilities are starting to be recognised far more widely now.
 Often described as a neuromuscular re-training, it enables you to re-organise movement deep in the nervous system with the potential to improve your abilities – and indeed your life – at many levels.

 The method works by enabling you to become more aware of how you personally (uniquely even) do things.
 For example: imagine you see a friend coming down the road, you will probably recognise them from the way they walk long before you can see their face: everyone’s walk is unique – like their handwriting.
 Interlace your fingers.
 And then try interlacing them the other way, with the other thumb on top.
 How does it feel?
 We all have our own way of doing things that feels familiar that feels ‘right’: that we can say feels somehow ‘like me’ – even if we aren’t clear exactly what that is.
 Some of these patterns and habits will serve us well and some will not.
 Some will limit and frustrate us in what we want to do and some may eventually cause discomfort, distress, injury or pain.